 Most hospitals have some sort of telehealth platform in place, but they are not focused on driving improved adoption and usage, better outcomes, revenue or efficiencies.
 Some of the most common use cases for telehealth are virtual urgent and primary care clinics, behavioral health, pre and post op care, and employee telehealth.

 Virtual Urgent and Primary Care

-One of the most common expansion models that hospitals engage in to generate new patient revenue and reducing patient leakage is creating an urgent care and/or primary care network.
+One of the most common expansion models of virtual care that hospitals engage in to generate new patient revenue and reducing patient leakage is creating an urgent care and/or primary care network.
 However, establishing a brick and mortar facility can cost up to $1M per facility.
 Using an enterprise telehealth platform is much more cost-effective for your organization and much more convenient for your patients.

 Virtual Behavioral Health